gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 # Exchanging the Deferred Code to obtain Deferred Authentication ID

-The RP sends a Token Request to the Token Endpoint, as described in [@!RFC6749, section 3.2], to obtain  Token Responses.
-It is RECOMMENDED that all interactions with the OP are secured with DPoP.

-The Deferred Authentication ID is assigned by the OP to each Authentication Process in order to allow the RP to poll for the result of that process.
-This mechanism is similar to the `auth_req_id` defined in [@!OpenID.CIBA].
+The Relying Party (RP) sends a Request to the Token Endpoint, as specified in [@!RFC6749, section 3.2], to exchange the deferred code.
+Upon successful processing of this request, the OpenID Provider (OP) assigns a Deferred Authentication ID to each Authentication Process.
+This identifier enables the RP to poll for the result of the corresponding process, in a manner analogous to the `auth_req_id` defined in [@!OpenID.CIBA].

-The `deferred_code` value is not used for polling, allowing the OP to apply the same security considerations as it does for authorization codes as specified in [@!RFC6819, section 4.4.1] and [@!RFC9700].
+The `deferred_code` value is not utilized for polling.
+This allows the OP to apply the same security considerations to the `deferred_code` as are applied to authorization codes, as described in [@!RFC6819, section 4.4.1] and [@!RFC9700].

+All interactions with the OP SHOULD be secured using Demonstration of Proof-of-Possession (DPoP).
+When a DPoP proof is presented in the Deferred Code Exchange Request, subsequent interactions between the OP and RP that are related to the same Authentication Process MUST be bound to the same public key.

 ## Deferred Code Exchange Request

 The Initial Token Request exchanges the deferred code obtained in the Authentication Request Acknowledgment.

 Supported extension parameters from the OAuth 2.0 Token Request MAY be included in this request.

+A DPoP proof MAY be included in this request in order to bind the Deferred Authentication ID to a public key.
+Its payload MUST contain the `deferred_code` matching the one sent in the Deferred Code parameter.

 The following is a non-normative example of an initial token request: